emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 1. Create the `ambassador-pro-license-key` secret using the command above.

-2. Upgrade to the latest image of Ambassador Pro and Dev Portal:
+2. Upgrade to the latest image of Ambassador Edge Stack and Dev Portal:

     ```yaml
           - name: ambassador-pro